sudarshan2401/tp/docs/DeveloperGuide.md

 - 3b.
 No class name specified.

   - 3b1.
-EduTrack informs the user he should enter a class field
+EduTrack informs the user he should enter a class field.

     Use case ends.